NicoleRauch/RR3Code/README.md

     ],
 ```

-The examples are fully functional and build on each other (in alphabetical order).
+The examples are fully functional and build on each other (in alphabetical order, except for "async" and "forms").
 Please be aware that the final example requires a server to handle the emitted AJAX requests.
-This server is not included ;-)
+A basic server is provided in the directory `backend`.